 Did you know?
 By exploring and enjoying great works of literature you can improve your own writing.
-It is a guilt-free pleasure that takes you on a journey and then pays you with skills.
+It is a guilt-free pleasure that takes you on a journey and ultimately equips you with lifelong skills.

 All literature, whether it is poems, plays, novels, or short stories, helps us address human nature and conditions that affect all people.
 It quite simply expands our minds.

-If you enjoy reading and analysing what you read in order to appreciate characters, themes, symbols in greater depth, then don’t miss this opportunity to join with like-minded people.
+If you enjoy reading and analysing what you read in order to appreciate characters, themes and symbols in greater depth, then don’t miss this opportunity to join with like-minded people.
 It will be a learning experience like no other.

 Why choose Brock for English Literature A Level?